pgfisico/pi-project-morse-code/converting-to-morse-code.md

 ## Mapping Characters to Signals

 To map characters to signals, copy and paste the following dictionary at the top of your file.
 In Python, a dictionary allows the programmer to associate keys to values.
-In the `CHARACTER_TO_MORSE_CODE` dictionary, the keys are the characters and the values are the morse code signals.
+In the `CHARACTER_TO_MORSE_CODE` dictionary below, the keys are the characters and the values are the morse code signals.
 For example, the line `'a': '.-',` maps the key `a` to the value `.-`.
-This dictionary is based on international morse code, and you will use it to get the morse code signals in the next step.
+This dictionary is based on international morse code, and you will use it to convert the message to morse code signals in the next step.

 ```py
 CHARACTER_TO_MORSE_CODE = {